pallets/jinja/docs/faq.rst

 We really hate benchmarks especially since they don't reflect much.
 The performance of a template depends on many factors and you would have to benchmark different engines in different situations.
-The benchmarks from the testsuite show that Jinja2 has a similar performance to `Mako`_ and is more than 20 times faster than Django's template engine or Genshi.
+The benchmarks from the testsuite show that Jinja2 has a similar performance to `Mako`_ and is between 10 and 20 times faster than Django's template engine or Genshi.
 These numbers should be taken with tons of salt as the benchmarks that took these numbers only test a few performance related situations such as looping.
 They are not a good indicator for the templates used in the average application.